 Acting for Life is a French NGO founded in 1973 and dedicated to promoting international solidarity.
 We support economic and social development at local level in vulnerable communities.
-For 45 years, we have been working towards the same goal: to reduce poverty by supporting the development of local organisations that can help overcome exclusion in Africa, Latin America, Asia and Oceania.
+For 45 years, we have been working to reduce poverty by supporting the development of local organisations that can help overcome exclusion in Africa, Latin America, Asia and Oceania.

 Acting for Life and its 55 local partners work to help over one million people each year earn a decent living from working their land.
 Read our latest annual and financial report